sthitaprajna-mishra/lldnotes/Design Patterns/DP_9_Behavioural_Strategy.md

 ## Strategy Pattern

+- Behavioral Design Pattern

-- The Strategy design pattern is a behavioral design pattern that defines a family of algorithms and makes them interchangeable.
+- The Strategy design pattern defines a family of algorithms and makes them interchangeable.

 - This pattern is especially useful when you have a family of algorithms, and you want to be able to switch between them at runtime.

 ```java